ZeroIntensity/discobase/docs/library.md

 ### Late Tables

-At first glance, it may look like `@db.table` will set everything up for you -- this is not the case.
-In fact, `@db.table` simply sets a few attributes, but the key is that it _marks_ the type as a schema.
+At first glance, it may look like `@db.table()` will set everything up for you&mdash;this is not the case.
+In fact, `@db.table()` simply sets a few attributes, but the key is that it _marks_ the type as a schema.
 We can't do any actual initialization until the bot is logged in, so initialization happens _then_.

 For example, the following would cause some errors if we try to use the table, since we use our table after the bot has already been initialized: